 For example, if you have a property worth $1 million and cash savings worth $500,000, a $1 million life insurance payout can be split between two beneficiaries, with one receiving the home and $250,000 from the life insurance payout, and the other receiving the cash savings ($500,000) and $750,000 from the life insurance payout.
 In total, each beneficiary receives $1.25 million, with the one who needs the home more urgently being left the particular asset.
 The same situation applies if you have a beneficiary managing a family business or investments in stocks or other private companies.

-Protecting your legacy against serious medical conditions
+Protecting your legacy from medical costs

 You may need to consider protecting your legacy against costly medical treatments in Singapore.
 Understanding the importance of insurance can be key, and you should also consider adequate critical illness insurance that will give you a payout if you are diagnosed with a critical illness covered under the policy, without having to dip into your savings or liquidate assets which you may have already designated for your beneficiaries.